Confronting Germany's Past In Oscar-Nominated 'Never Look Away'

 Darkness follows.
 Hitler ascends to absolute power.
 World War II begins.
 Kurt's aunt is institutionalized for mental illness and executed by the Nazis.
 Communism closes in.
 Through it all, Kurt never looks away.

-But the film's lead actor Tom Schilling doesn't believe the film is intended to be an abstract and cerebral film about postwar modernism.
+But the film's lead actor, Tom Schilling, doesn't believe the film is intended to be an abstract and cerebral film about postwar modernism.
 He says the movie doesn't require a background in art because it's rooted in a universal coming-of-age story.

-"His way of movie-making is very close to the audience, somehow," Schilling says.
+"His way of moviemaking is very close to the audience, somehow," Schilling says.
 "He's able to create those goosebump moments, you know, those larger-than-life cinema moments."

-The film's lush widescreen cinematography by Caleb Deschanel has also been nominated for an Oscar, and its soaring and ever-present score is by the British composer Max Richter.
-From the fields of East Germany, the film moves to the lecture halls and studios of West Germany's leading postwar art academy in Dusseldorf, filled with scenes of how Kurt finds his tribe of artists, falls in love and eventually confront his family's trauma on canvas.
+The film's lush widescreen cinematography by Caleb Deschanel has also been nominated for an Oscar, and its soaring and ever present score is by the British composer Max Richter.
+From the fields of East Germany, the film moves to the lecture halls and studios of West Germany's leading postwar art academy in Duesseldorf, filled with scenes of how Kurt finds his tribe of artists, falls in love and eventually confronts his family's trauma on canvas.

 Actor Sebastian Koch, who also starred in The Lives of Others, plays Kurt's stern father-in-law, a gynecologist with a dark past as a murderous SS officer.
 He says von Donnersmarck's filmmaking is a welcome reprieve from traditionally austere and detached German films.